 They are easy to make gluten free with certified gluten free oats and vegan when you use maple syrup and dairy-free chocolate.
 Need them to be nut-free?
 Just use sunflower seed butter instead of PB and they are good to go!

-Heather from Happy Kids Kitchen helped me perfect this recipe so that it would fulfill your sweet holiday dreams and she has some amazing holiday recipes on her site with a healthier twist (like Peppermint Hot Chocolate Cookies and Healthy Cranberry Orange Muffins)
+Heather from Happy Kids Kitchen helped me perfect this recipe so that it would fulfill your sweet holiday dreams and she has some amazing holiday recipes on her site with a healthier twist (like Peppermint Hot Chocolate Cookies)

 Why these sweet potato peanut butter treats are awesome!